Bibek-Repository/repo-4/README.md

 clear() method is used to completely clear the dictionary copy() method and dict() method can be called to copy a dictionary to another new

+python IF else statement

+if else statement can be used to check the condition of a statement as shown in code if else statement involves indentation if...elif...else statement can be used for multiple conditions if elif and else falls in the same line while the methods and functions comes with indentation